surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 This modulation source operates at voice level.
 It will generate a single random value inside the modulation range for each voice every time a voice is played.

-By default, this modulation source is bipolar.
-However, you can switch to a unipolar version of it by right-clicking on it and selecting **Switch to Random Unipolar**.
-The two can also be used at the same time, so they can be considered two independent modulation sources.
+By default, this modulation source is bipolar and its value distribution is uniform.
+However, you can switch to a unipolar and normalled versions of it by right-clicking on it and selecting **Switch to...**,  and then choosing the desired type from the list.
+All of those can be used at the same time, so they can be considered independent modulation sources.

 Note that multiple parameters routed to that modulation source will all receive the same value (in percentage).
 To send different randomized values to different parameters, multiple LFOs can be